telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 time=2020-10-26T09:45:17.304Z | lvl=INFO | corr=N/A | trans=N/A | from=N/A | srv=N/A | subsrv=N/A | comp=Orion | op=contextBroker.cpp[1180]:main | msg=Startup completed
 ```

-At runtime, the INFO level shows relevant information about client request, notifications and
+At runtime, the INFO level shows relevant information about client requests, notifications and
 forwarded requests.
 In particular:

 * For each client request *without payload*, Orion shows a trace like this when the processing of the